 A Brief Introduction to Fréchet Derivative

 Fréchet derivative is a generalisation to the ordinary derivatives.
 Generally we are talking about Banach space, where $\mathbb{R}$ is a special case.
-Indeed, the space discussed is not even required to be of finite dimension.
+This is to say, the space discussed is not even required to be of finite dimension.
 We use $\mathbf{E}$ and $\mathbf{F}$ to denote Banach spaces.

 Recall

-A real-valued function $f(t)$ of a real variable, defined on some neighborhood of $0$, is said to be of $o(t)$ if
+A real-valued function $f(t)$ of a real variable, defined on some neighbourhood of $0$, is said to be of $o(t)$ if

 And its derivative at some point $a$ is defined by